A census of graph-drawing algorithms based on generalized transversal structures: Introduction

 Our drawing algorithms are based on a recently discovered class of combinatorial structures~\cite{OB-EF-SL:Grand-Schnyder}.
 These structures are called \emph{grand-Schnyder structures} in honor of their relation to the classical \emph{Schnyder woods} underlying a most famous drawing algorithm~\cite{Schnyder:wood2}.
 Precisely, for every integer $d\geq 3$, a class of combinatorial structures called \emph{$d$-grand-Schnyder} (\emph{$d$-GS} for short), was defined for \emph{$d$-maps}, that is, connected plane graphs such that the outer face has degree $d$ and inner faces have degree at most $d$.
 It was shown in~\cite{OB-EF-SL:Grand-Schnyder} that a $d$-map admits a $d$-GS structure if and only if its non-facial cycles have length at least $d$.
 The classical Schnyder woods correspond to 3-GS structures on triangulations.

 In this article, the algorithms are based on 4-GS structures.
 Interestingly, when specializing 4-GS structures to the case of the triangulations of the square, one recovers a combinatorial structure used in another classical graph drawing algorithm, namely the \emph{regular edge labelings} used by He to define a rectangular drawing algorithm for 3-valent plane graphs~\cite{He93:reg-edge-labeling}.
 Since then, regular edge labelings have been rediscovered and popularized under the name \emph{transversal structures} which we shall adopt in the present article.
-In a different direction, when specializing 4-GS structures to quadrangulations one can recover the separating decompositions (or equivalently, 2-orientations) which have also found applications to graph drawing algorithms~\cite{Barriere-Huemer:4-Labelings-quadrangulation,OB-EF:Schnyder}.
+In a different direction, when specializing 4-GS structures to quadrangulations one recovers the separating decompositions (or equivalently, 2-orientations) which have also found applications to graph drawing algorithms: straight-line drawings and orthogonal drawings~\cite{Barriere-Huemer:4-Labelings-quadrangulation,OB-EF:Schnyder}, as well as visibility representations and segment contact representations~\cite{RosenstiehlT86,TamassiaT86,TamassiaTollis89}.

 As we will later explain, our orthogonal drawing algorithm interpolates between He's algorithm~\cite{He93:reg-edge-labeling} (for 3-valent plane graphs) and Bernardi and Fusy's algorithm~\cite{OB-EF:Schnyder} (for 4-valent plane graphs), while our straight-line drawing algorithm interpolates between Fusy's algorithm ~\cite{Fu07b} (for triangulations) and Barri\`ere and Huemer's algorithm~\cite{Barriere-Huemer:4-Labelings-quadrangulation} (for quadrangulations).
 This reveals the deep hidden commonality between these 4 algorithms (in addition to relating them to other Schnyder-wood based algorithms~\cite{Schnyder:wood2, Felsner:woods}).
 Our proofs are also uniform, and make use of a simple local planarity criteria which could be of independent interest (Lemma~\ref{lem:planar-criteria}).